 - Where are animal adoptions currently taking place?

-- Why are the animals not spayed or neutered prior to adoption?
+- Why are the animals not spayed or neutered before adoption?

 - What are the County and City of Grande Prairie doing to ensure the animal population remains under control?

 - Since the formation of the GPRACF, has there been an increase in the number of animal-related complaints or Pound intakes?